A traveller and a sports fan? Ireland is the place for you. You can watch worldwide talent and local sports all across the country.

 The island of Ireland operates with two domestic leagues; one being the Irish League, which is played by teams in the north of the country, and the League of Ireland, which is professional and played by teams in the south, with the inclusion of Derry City.

 Ireland’s national governing body of soccer is the Football Association of Ireland (FAI) and the men’s soccer team rank 34th in the world, with the female team slightly higher at 32.
+In Northern Ireland, the national governing body is the Irish Football Association (IFA).

 If there were odds on which is the most popular sport in Ireland, you might have guessed that the different betting sites in Ireland would have soccer down as the odds on favourite to the most popular sport, however, it ranks at number two.